Suez Canal: Blocked ship could be refloated in hours | DW | 27.03.2021

 Suez Canal: $10 billion in goods stuck in waterway

-Economic fallout began as soon as the Ever Given ran aground, with the price of crude oil fluctuating as 165 vessels continue to await passage.
-Ships are backed up at both ends of the canal — at Port Said on the Mediterranean and Suez on the Red Sea — as well as in the canal itself, according to Lloyd's List, a data analyst specializing in container traffic.
+Economic fallout began as soon as the Ever Given ran aground, with the price of crude oil fluctuating wildly.
+At least 200 vessels are backed up at both ends of the canal — at Port Said on the Mediterranean and Suez on the Red Sea — as well as in the canal itself, according to Lloyd's List, a data analyst specializing in container traffic.

 -